We are stepping up efforts to augment our human capital to become a top Japanese pharmaceutical company.

 Promoting the Success of Non-Japanese Employees

-Along with increasing the number of non-Japanese employees domestically, Chugai is striving to create an environment for working together by providing internal information in English, organizing gatherings to promote multicultural understanding, and through other efforts.
+Along with increasing the number of non-Japanese employees domestically, Chugai is striving to create an environment for us to working in cooperation by providing internal information also in English, suppporting an informal discussion group to promote multicultural understanding, conducting training for managers with non-Japanese employees under their supervision, and through other efforts.

 Promoting the Active Role of Seniors